You Asked, I Replied – I Really Want To Achieve Financial Freedom. How Do I Start To Achieve It?

 So Here’s The Formula To Achieve Financial Freedom

 To summarize, I believe that you should do the 3 things I discussed above in the right order.
 Here’s a quick recap just so you can follow.

 - Save money.
 This is a pre-requisite.
 Without this, you can’t invest in stocks and you can’t start building your cash machine.
 Financial freedom will start to gain traction in your life if you learn how to save money first.

 - Invest.
 The ultimate reason why you’re saving money is to invest it.
 Money saved must be put to work.
 In order for your money to work for you, you have to invest it.
 Invest it in stocks, bonds, UITF’s or mutual funds… and make sure you compound it yearly.
 12% is average but if you can do it at 20% annually, then you’re on your way to become financially stable.

 - Build multiple streams of income.
 Investing can give you passive income but will definitely take a lot of time.
 Building something that generates cash on its own is the best way to build passive income.
 You have to build a lot of these cash generating machines in order to be financially free.

 If you’re smart, you can also use the income you make from your passive income to fund your investments.
 More dividends means more passive income plus you get the benefit of compounding too.

-These are the things I do to reach financial freedom.
+These are the things I do to reach financial freedom and I’m very aware that there are people out there who really struggle which is why you could also get yourself a financial analysis adviser if you really need the extra help.
 Someday, I might be able to put up my first tech startup or an investment firm in the distant future.
 But one thing is for sure – the goal is to have as much investments and passive income as early as possible to retire young and rich.